IshaKanani/peer_production/pp_experience.md

 ### References:

 1. Nov, O. (2007).
-What motivates Wikipedians?
-Communications of the ACM, 50(11), ACM New York, NY, USA.
+What motivates wikipedians?.
+Communications of the ACM, 50(11), 60-64.
-2. Butler, B., Joyce, E., & Pike, J. (2008).
-Don’t Look Now, but We’Ve Created a Bureaucracy: The Nature and Roles of Policies and Rules in Wikipedia.
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 1101–1110).
-New York, NY, USA: ACM.
+2. Butler, B., Joyce, E., & Pike, J. (2008, April).
+Don't look now, but we've created a bureaucracy: the nature and roles of policies and rules in wikipedia.
+In Proceedings of the SIGCHI conference on human factors in computing systems (pp. 1101-1110).
+ACM.